Plebware/Plebware.github.io/leisure/netflix/index.md

 ---
 layout: default
-title: Netflix Guide
+title: Netflix
 ---

-# 🍿 Netflix Guide
+# 🍿 A User's Guide to Netflix

 Curated lists, hidden gems, and binge‑worthy recommendations on Netflix.